iqtree/iqtree.github.io/doc/Advanced Tutorial.md

 Here, IQ-TREE performs a very quick tree reconstruction using only 1 iteration  and uses that tree to estimate the model parameters, which are normally accurate enough for our purpose.

-IQ-TREE also supports several tree topology tests using the RELL approximation ([kishino1990]).
-This includes bootstrap proportion (BP), Kishino-Hasegawa test ([kishino1989]), Shimodaira-Hasegawa test [shimodaira1999], expected likelihood weights [strimmer2002], weighted-KH (WKH), and weighted-SH (WSH) tests.
+IQ-TREE also supports several tree topology tests using the RELL approximation ([Kishino et al., 1990]).
+This includes bootstrap proportion (BP), Kishino-Hasegawa test ([Kishino and Hasegawa, 1989]), Shimodaira-Hasegawa test [Shimodaira and Hasegawa, 1999], expected likelihood weights [Strimmer and Rambaut, 2002], weighted-KH (WKH), and weighted-SH (WSH) tests.
 The trees are passed via `-z` option:

     iqtree -s example.phy -z example.treels -n 1 -zb 1000